Public Opening: Hilma’s Ghost

 7:00 PM - 9:00 PM

-Join us to celebrate the opening of MOCA’s new exhibition, Hilma’s Ghost: Light as Resistance, with a local food truck, drinks by Brick Box Brewery, and music!
+Join us to celebrate the opening of MOCA’s new exhibition, Hilma’s Ghost: Light as Resistance, with food by Parkie Sandwiches, drinks by Brick Box Brewery, and an evening of exhibition-inspired activations on the plaza.

 About the Exhibition